 Add in the currants, candied peel, and orange zest.

-4 Knead the dough, adding more flour: If you are using a stand-up mixer, switch to the dough hook attachment and start to knead on low speed.
+4 Knead the dough, adding more flour as needed: If you are using a stand mixer, switch to the dough hook attachment and start to knead on low speed.
 (If not using a mixer, use your hands to knead.)

 Slowly sprinkle in additional flour, a tablespoon at a time, kneading to incorporate after each addition, until the flour is still slightly tacky, but is no longer completely sticking to your fingers when you work with it.